Kaymax99/Kaymax99/README.md

 # 💫 About Me:
-I'm a 24 year-old Web Developer student, currently studying some of the most used and relevant technologies for web developement.
+I'm a 24 year-old Junior Full-Stack Developer, currently studying some of the most used and relevant technologies for web developement.
 I love learning, especially anything programming related!

 ## 🌐 Socials: